rtm516/GeyserMC-wiki/Common-Issues.md

 ## Mojang Resetting Account Credentials
 This is unfortunately something we have no control over, and is most likely the case when you're running Geyser as a plugin on a server host or joining a friend far away from your location.
 If you're running Geyser locally, this should not happen to you, but what we recommend for servers is a plugin we make called [Floodgate](https://github.com/GeyserMC/Floodgate), which allows for Bedrock clients to join your server without needing a Java Edition account.
 Take a look [here](Floodgate) for more information.

+# java.lang.AssertionError: Expected AES to be available

+Update your Java at https://adoptopenjdk.net/ .

 # Geyser Bukkit plugin does not load with CraftBukkit/other error with CraftBukkit

 Geyser is not tested with CraftBukkit, and Floodgate will not load with CraftBukkit.
 We recommend you use the Paper or Spigot server software.